-What Jane Q. Public doesn’t know about are the entities that support that car sales culture.
+Jane Q. Public doesn’t know about the entities that support that car sales culture.
 The even slicker talk.
 The hedonistic, old-white-guy lifestyle.
 The outrageously obnoxious jewelry.
 What every car salesperson has to buy into.
-None of that gets discussed.
-Until now.
+None of that gets discussed until now.

 As countless former dealership superstars will attest, selling cars and selling other products or services are wildly different things.
-A car is tangible.
+A vehicle is tangible.
 It’s solid, takes people to and from work, protects our children, and, naturally, has resale value.
-Providing a vehicle has fuel and is in working order, it drives the same from Oregon to Oman, New Mexico to New Zealand.
+Providing a vehicle with fuel in working order drives from Oregon to Oman, New Mexico to New Zealand.
 The tools that support car sales can’t do the same thing.
 Most only exist on a screen.
-It’s doesn’t have any intrinsic value when unused, despite the dreadfully expensive nature.
+It’s doesn’t have any intrinsic value when unused, despite its dreadfully expensive nature.
 It’s highly doubtful it would adequately function outside of North America.

-For many years, these conditions remained mere ingredients, not mixing under most circumstances.
-Then came along a catalyst: the Influencer.
+These conditions remained mere ingredients for many years, not mixing under most circumstances.
+Then came along a catalyst: Automotive Influencers.
 The Influencer comes in many forms.
 The social media personality.
 The conference fixture.
 The vaporware pusher.
 The paid shill.
 The Influencer becomes the face of questionable technology, mixing it with dealerships desperate for an advantage.
-The Influencer leaves a smoking trail of waste, creating new and fresh takes on the recipe for disaster.
-All the while, the Influencer continues to get lauded and put on a pedestal.
+The Influencer leaves a smoking trail of waste, creating new and fresh takes on a recipe for disaster.
+All the while, Automotive Influencers continue to get lauded and put on a pedestal.